chipster/chipster/README.txt

 For building options, use "ant -p" in project root directory.

-For compiling all Java sources, use "ant compile".

 For complete build, use "ant".
 Please note that you need to have keystore available because client JAR needs to be signed.
 Any key will do, so you can use "keytool" to generate your signing key.